Zylops/chameleon/README.md

 This is a web adaptation of the party game **Chameleon**, built with [SvelteKit](https://kit.svelte.dev/) and TypeScript.
 The app uses Google's Gemini API to generate topics for each round.

+> *I made this so I could play with my cousins without needing someone to write chits and know the topic in advance.*

 ## Game Overview

 - **Players**: Everyone except one person (the "imposter") receives a secret topic.